jeremiah-shaulov/office_spirit_mysql/README.md

 If `idents` and/or `functions` argument is omitted or `undefined`, the default value is used.

-For `idents` the default value is: `NOT AND OR XOR BETWEEN SEPARATOR IS NULL DISTINCT LIKE CHAR MATCH AGAINST INTERVAL YEAR MONTH WEEK DAY HOUR MINUTE SECOND MICROSECOND CASE WHEN THEN ELSE END`.
+For `idents` the default value is: `NOT AND OR XOR BETWEEN SEPARATOR IS NULL DISTINCT LIKE CHAR MATCH AGAINST INTERVAL YEAR MONTH WEEK DAY HOUR MINUTE SECOND MICROSECOND CASE WHEN THEN ELSE END AS ASC DESC`.

 For `functions` is: `!
-SELECT VALUES`.
+SELECT FROM JOIN ON WHERE`.

 The policy is specified by whitespace-separated list of identifiers.
 If the first character is `!`, so it's a blacklist policy.
 Otherwise it's whitelist.